viddiai/Intressebevakare_Claude/replit.md

 ## Overview

 This is a full-stack lead management CRM application built for recreational vehicle dealers (caravans/motorhomes) in Sweden.
-The system automates lead ingestion from Bytbil.se and Blocket, distributes leads to sales representatives using round-robin assignment, and provides complete workflow management from initial contact to deal closure.
+The system automates lead ingestion from Bytbil.se, Blocket, and the company website via IMAP email processing and public contact forms.
+It distributes leads to sales representatives using round-robin assignment and provides complete workflow management from initial contact to deal closure.

-The application features role-based access control (Manager and Seller roles), automated email parsing, comprehensive lead tracking with status transitions, and analytics dashboards for performance monitoring.
+The application features role-based access control (Manager and Seller roles), automated email parsing, public contact form for website visitors, comprehensive lead tracking with status transitions, and analytics dashboards for performance monitoring.

 ## User Preferences